 I'm a passionate - well, more like obsessive - photographer here in New England.
 I am blessed to live in such a beautiful, scenic part of the country where photo opportunities abound!

 I have always had a bit of an interest in photography; it just took me awhile to realize that this was my calling.
 I love a good sunrise and/or a sunset and I could spend all day photographing waterfalls!
 Landscape photography is my favorite, but I enjoy taking pictures of just about anything - food, people, pets - you name it!
 And if I go for a few days without taking any pictures, I get restless.
 I guess you could say that photography is my therapy!

 It wasn't until a few years ago that I took my photography more seriously.
 And even though life here in New England is more fast paced, photography has taught me to slow down and observe everything around me.
 I'm always looking for the big, scenic landscape type shots, but many times I realize I just need to look right in front of my nose for an amazing photo!

-You can find my work in and around Newburyport, MA, on the cover and inside the 2018-19 Newburyport Guidebook and on Facebook.
+You can find my work in and around Newburyport, MA, on the cover and inside the 2021-22 Newburyport Guidebook, on Facebook and on Instagram.
 My work is for sale here on my website and locally at the following places:

 A Pleasant Shoppe - 57 Pleasant St. Newburyport, MA